Four steps to a strong identity foundation with Azure Active Directory

 Create custom dashboards for your leadership and your day to day

-Organizations that don't have a SIEM solution can download the Power BI Content Pack for Azure AD.
-The Power BI content pack contains pre-built reports to help you understand how your users adopt and use Azure AD features, which allows you to gain insights into all the activities within your directory.
-You can also create your own custom dashboard and share with your leadership team to report on day-to-day activities.
-Dashboards are a great way to monitor your business and see all of your most important metrics at a glance.
-The visualizations on a dashboard may come from one underlying dataset or many, and from one underlying report or many.
-A dashboard combines on-premises and cloud data, providing a consolidated view regardless of where the data lives.
+Organizations that don't have a SIEM solution can use Azure Monitor workbooks for Azure AD(../reports-monitoring/howto-use-azure-monitor-workbooks).
+The integration contains pre-built workbooks and templates to help you understand how your users adopt and use Azure AD features, which allows you to gain insights into all the activities within your directory.
+You can also create your own workbooks and share with your leadership team to report on day-to-day activities.
+Workbooks are a great way to monitor your business and see all of your most important metrics at a glance.

 Understand your support call drivers